-Another common offering of e-commerce sites is bundles.
-These are multiple related products offered to customers at reduced prices and gives a lot of value to customers.
-However, they are little complicated in nature and therefore require a proper inventory management system.
+Another common offering of e-commerce sites is bundled.
+These are multiple related products offered to customers at reduced prices and give a lot of value to customers.
+However, they are a little complicated in nature and therefore require a proper inventory management system.

 Imagine you receive an order, send it to the warehouse and then find that it is out of stock or you just land up shipping the wrong item to the customer.
 All these are common when inventory is not managed properly.
 Therefore, the more managed the inventory is the more accurate the delivery will be.

-At times owners end up ordering extra stock of one product and fall short on the another fast moving item.
+At times owners end up ordering extra stock of one product and fall short on another fast-moving item.
 A managed inventory system mitigates all these issues, allowing the managers to refill the inventory as per the requirements.

 A good inventory management system ensures a quick and correct delivery to customers which ultimately results in increased loyalty, sales volume and a better brand image of the e-commerce store.